-- 1. The Tesla Transformer: This apparatus is in the production of electrical vibrations as revolutionary as gunpowder was in warfare.
-Currents many times stronger than any ever generated in the usual ways and sparks over one hundred feet long, have been produced by the inventor with an instrument of this kind. - 2.
-The Magnifying Transmitter: This is Tesla's best invention, a peculiar transformer specially adapted to excite the earth, which is in the transmission of electrical energy when the telescope is in astronomical observation.
-By the use of this marvelous device, he has already set up electrical movements of greater intensity than those of lightening and passed a current, sufficient to light more than two hundred incandescent lamps, around the Earth. - 3.
-The Tesla Wireless System: This system comprises a number of improvements and is the only means known for transmitting economically electrical energy to a distance without wires.
-Careful tests and measurements in connection with an experimental station of great activity, erected by the inventor in Colorado, have demonstrated that power in any desired amount can be conveyed, clear across the globe if necessary, with a loss not exceeding a few per cent. - 4.
-The Art of Individualization: This invention of Tesla is to primitive tuning, what refined language is to unarticulated expression.
+- 1. The 'Tesla Transformer.'
+This apparatus is in the production of electrical vibrations as revolutionary as gunpowder was in warfare.
+Currents many times stronger than any ever generated in the usual ways, and sparks over one hundred feet long, have been produced by the inventor with an instrument of this kind. - 2.
+The 'Magnifying Transmitter.'
+This is Tesla's best invention, a peculiar transformer specially adapted to excite the Earth, which is in the transmission of electrical energy what the telescope is in astronomical observation.
+By the use of this marvelous device he has already set up electrical movements of greater intensity than those of lightning and passed a current, sufficient to light more than two hundred incandescent lamps, around the Globe. - 3.
+The 'Tesla Wireless System.'
+This system comprises a number of improvements and is the only means known for transmitting economically electrical energy to a distance without wires.
+Careful tests and measurements in connection with an experimental station of great activity, erected by the inventor in Colorado, have demonstrated that power in any desired amount can be conveyed, clear across the Globe if necessary, with a loss not exceeding a few per cent. - 4.
+The 'Art of Individualization.'
+This invention of Tesla's is to primitive 'tuning' what refined language is to unarticulated expression.
 It makes possible the transmission of signals or messages absolutely secret and exclusive both in the active and passive aspect, that is, non-interfering as well as non-interferable.
 Each signal is like an individual of unmistakable identity and there is virtually no limit to the number of stations or instruments which can be simultaneously operated without the slightest mutual disturbance. - 5.
-The Terrestrial Stationary Waves: This wonderful discovery, popularly explained, means that the Earth is responsive to electrical vibrations of definite pitch, just as a tuning fork to certain waves of sound.
-These particular electrical vibrations, capable of powerfully exciting the globe, lend themselves to innumerable uses of great importance commercially and in many other respects.
-The first "World System" power plant can be put in operation in nine months.
-With this power plant, it will be practicable to attain electrical activities up to ten million horse-power and it is designed to serve for as many technical achievements as are possible without due expense.
-Among these are the following: - 1.
-The inter-connection of existing telegraph exchanges or offices all over the world; - 2.
-The establishment of a secret and non-interferable government telegraph service; - 3.
-The inter-connection of all present telephone exchanges or offices around the globe; - 4.
-The universal distribution of general news by telegraph or telephone, in conjunction with the press;
+'The Terrestrial Stationary Waves.'
+This wonderful discovery, popularly explained, means that the Earth is responsive to electrical vibrations of definite pitch just as a tuning fork to certain waves of sound.
+These particular electrical vibrations, capable of powerfully exciting the Globe, lend themselves to innumerable uses of great importance commercially and in many other respects.

+The first 'World-System' power plant can be put in operation in nine months.
+With this power plant it will be practicable to attain electrical activities up to ten million horsepower and it is designed to serve for as many technical achievements as are possible without due expense.
+Among these the following may be mentioned:

+- (1) The inter-connection of the existing telegraph exchanges or offices all over the world; - (2) The establishment of a secret and non-interferable government telegraph service;

-- 5. The establishment of such a "World System" of intelligence transmission for exclusive private use; - 6.
-The inter-connection and operation of all stock tickers of the world; - 7.
-The establishment of a "World System" of musical distribution, etc.; - 8.
-The universal registration of time by cheap clocks indicating the hour with astronomical precision and requiring no attention whatever; - 9.
-The world transmission of typed or handwritten characters, letters, checks, etc.; - 10.
-The establishment of a universal marine service enabling the navigators of all ships to steer perfectly without compass, to determine the exact location, hour and speak; to prevent collisions and disasters, etc.; - 11.
-The inauguration of a system of world printing on land and sea; - 12.
-The world reproduction of photographic pictures and all kinds of drawings or records..."
+- (3) The inter-connection of all the present telephone exchanges or offices on the Globe; - (4) The universal distribution of general news, by telegraph or telephone, in connection with the Press: - (5) The establishment of such a 'World-System' of intelligence transmission for exclusive private use: - (6) The inter-connection and operation of all stock tickers of the world; - (7) The establishment of a 'World-System' of musical distribution, etc.; - (8) The universal registration of time by cheap clocks indicating the hour with astronomical precision and requiring no attention whatever; - (9) The world transmission of typed or handwritten characters, letters, checks, etc.; - (10) The establishment of a universal marine service enabling the navigators of all ships to steer perfectly without compass, to determine the exact location, hour and speed, to prevent collisions and disasters, etc.; - (11) The inauguration of a system of world-printing on land and sea; - (12) The world reproduction of photographic pictures and all kinds of drawings or records.